jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 ```
 _Note_: the `-y` flag tells Chocolatey to execute the script without a formal confirmation prompt.

-### 3.2 Install Python 3.7.x
+### 3.2 Python 3.7.x
-Issue the following `choco` command to install the latest version of Python 3.7.x (currently 3.7
-.0) using the Chocolatey Python [package](https://chocolatey.org/packages/python):
+Issue the following `choco` command to install the latest version of Python 3.7.x (currently 3.7.0) using the Chocolatey Python [package](https://chocolatey.org/packages/python):

 ```
 PS C:\Users\arwhyte> choco install -y python